projectbtle/ATT-Profiler/README.md

 # Disclaimer #
 This script, especially when used with the -w switch, may brick or otherwise render unusable the test device.
 We accept no responsibility if this should occur.
 Please understand the risks before running the script.

+Only use the script on devices that belong to you!